 Sketch showing the interior of Mudie's Lending Library, New Oxford Street, London.
 Public Domain via Wikimedia Commons

-Even though he had left their business Hicks remained very close to William Bradbury and the wider Bradbury family, holidaying with them on several occasions and sharing important family events.
+Even though he had left their business Hicks retained a very close friendship with William Bradbury and the wider Bradbury family.
+They holidayed together and shared important family events.
 In July 1858 William Bradbury and Charles Hicks stayed at the Britannia Hotel on Bridlington Quay in the coastal resort of Bridlington, East Yorkshire.
 The Britannia Hotel had just undergone an extensive refurbishment, and the up-and-coming seaside resort was at that time planning improvements at the Quay in order to make it more attractive to the increasing numbers of visitors that were starting to flock to the east coast.
 In 1865 William and Sarah Bradbury, now retired from business, and Charles Hicks holidayed together in the seaside town of Whitby, North Yorkshire, staying on the Royal Crescent.
-On Thursday 6 December 1860 William Bradbury's second son William Hardwick Bradbury, married Laura Agnew at the church of St Mary in the town of Eccles, Lancashire in what must have been a somewhat bitter-sweet ceremony.
-Bradbury's eldest son Henry Riley Bradbury had tragically committed suicide just 3 months previously by drinking prussic acid.
-The witnesses to the marriage, who all signed their names on the marriage certificate were William and Sarah Bradbury, their son Walter, daughter Edith, Frederick Mullett Evans and Charles Hicks.
+On Thursday 6 December 1860 William Bradbury's second son William Hardwick Bradbury, married Laura Agnew at the church of St Mary in the town of Eccles, Lancashire in what must have been a somewhat bittersweet ceremony.
+Bradbury's eldest son Henry Riley Bradbury had tragically committed suicide just three months previously by drinking prussic acid.
+The witnesses to the marriage, who all signed their names on the marriage certificate, were William and Sarah Bradbury, their son Walter, daughter Edith, Frederick Mullett Evans and Charles Hicks.